Confused about your options? Chat with our Pathfinder Advisor for instant, tailored advice on courses, careers and how to enrol.

 12–18 years old

 Acknowledge Education runs classes throughout the year, Monday to Friday, except public holidays.
-Saturday school can be arranged in special circumstances.

 We accept new students every Monday.